Window Film Depot: Atlanta, Ga. 2010

 Having recently completed a contract for a US Government agency that took our company from Northern Maine to Guam while installing 3M Security Film on over 800 unique job sites, this ‘lessons learned’ posting can help prospective buyers and suppliers of ‘fragment retention films’ (FRF films) benefit from our experience.

 Below are five areas to focus on to ensure a successful multi-site security window film installation project.

-Always have a service plan in place to take care warranty issues and confirm that all documentation is filed with the film manufacturor to ensure comliance after the troops return from the field.
+Always have a service plan in place to take care of warranty issues and confirm that all documentation is filed with the film manufacturer to ensure compliance after the troops return from the field.